ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

 1. Copy below files to the `[CLIENT_HOME or SERVER_HOME]/public/fonts/` folder:
     * `dist/fonts/*.*`.

-1. Use Siebel Client to reference JS-files in Siebel Open UI Manifest as follows:
+1. Use the Siebel Web Client to reference JS-files in Siebel Open UI Manifest as follows:
 	  * under `Administration - Application > Manifest Files` add a new record:
         * **Name:** `siebel/custom/SRFormPR.js`.
 	  * under `Administration - Application > Manifest Administration` add a new record under **UI Objects**:
         * **Name:** `Nexus Angular Demo Form Applet`
         * **Usage Type:** `Physical Renderer`
         * **Type:** `Applet`
-	  * under `Administration - Application > Manifest Administration` add a new record under **Object Expression**:
+	  * and add a new record under **Object Expression**:
         * **Level:** `1`
-	  * under `Administration - Application > Manifest Administration` add a new record under **Files**:
+	  * and add a new record under **Files**:
         * **Name:** `siebel/custom/SRFormPR.js`

 1. Empty browser cache and hard reload